home-assistant/home-assistant.io/source/_integrations/nobo_hub.markdown

 ### No preset "Off"

-Nobø heaters does not support preset "Off".
+Nobø heaters do not support preset "Off".
 This is not a limitation of the integration, but a safety mechanism in the Nobø system (perhaps related to frozen pipes due to frost in Nordic regions).
 "Away" temperature is fixed to 7°C and cannot be altered.
 On/off receivers will be off when the zone is in "Away" status.